aktos-io/link-with-server/README.md

     > When "tunnel is established", the `RENDEZVOUS_SSHD_PORT` on server
     > is representing the ssh port (22) of the NODE.

-2. If you have any scripts to run on connection, place them under `on-connect` folder.
+2. Place any scripts to run

+    1. before actual link is created under `on/pre-create-link` folder.
+    2. after actual link is created under `on/post-create-link` folder.
-3. If you have any scripts to run on disconnection, place them under `on-disconnect` folder.
+    3. on disconnect under `on/pre-create-link` folder.